Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: Numerical B -Scaling of CKM Magnitudes

 The sharpness of the $B$ determination can be assessed by scanning $\chi^2$ over the hierarchy parameter while holding the rational exponents fixed.
 Figure~\ref{fig:chi2-vs-B} shows the resulting $\chi^2$ profile for the four CKM magnitudes in Table~\ref{tab:CKM_Bpowers}.
 The minimum lies at $B\simeq 5.359$ with $\chi^2_{\min}\simeq 0.13$, and the lattice value $B=75/14$ sits within $\Delta\chi^2<0.02$ of the minimum.
 The $1\sigma$ range ($\Delta\chi^2=1$) is

 corresponding to a fractional uncertainty of $\pm 0.3\%$.
 The $\chi^2$ rises steeply outside this range: by $B=5.28$ or $5.44$ the fit is excluded at the $5\sigma$ level.
-This tight constraint from CKM data alone, consistent with the value extracted independently from the quark mass spectrum~\cite{Barger2026bfn,Barger2026bfnb}, provides strong quantitative evidence for the single-$B$ lattice hypothesis.
+This constraint from CKM data alone, consistent with the value extracted independently from the quark mass spectrum~\cite{Barger2026bfn,Barger2026bfnb}, supports the single-$B$ lattice hypothesis.